Planning application data standard

 The standard will continue to evolve as planning authorities, software suppliers and data users test it in practice and new needs are identified.

-Record data during the planning process
+Recording data during the planning permission process

 Understand how the model works